MSc/Postgraduate Diploma/Postgraduate Certificate International Management

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

-To achieve a Masters, you must complete a dissertation which gives you the chance to research an area of international management which is of particular interest to you and relevant to your career or company.
+To achieve a master's, you must complete a dissertation which gives you the chance to research an area of international management which is of particular interest to you and relevant to your career or company.
+An example of a past dissertation topic includes:

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.